synthesizebio/text2term/README.md

 `bioportal_apikey`&mdash;BioPortal API Key to use along with the BioPortal mapper option

-`excl_metadata`&mdash;Exclude the metadata header in the output file
+`excl_metadata`&mdash;Exclude the metadata header from the output file

 ### Ontology Caching